 - the first was a marketing direction that enabled them to advance their marketing campaign by a full year, and

 - the second was how they could work with new customers in a new vertical and simultaneously get some financing for the equipment they needed in order to do it.

 All within 10 minutes… because this person knew what their biggest opportunities and challenges were AND each was worth to them if they could just figure out how to get it.

 Over to You — How You Can Leverage Your Own Opportunity or Challenge Into Real Results

 Then ask yourself: have I spent the time I need to today in making this improvement effort a priority?
-Look at your past week, past month.
-Have you properly prioritized the performance improvement involved in resolving that challenge or taking advantage of that opportunity?
-If not, perhaps you have some very valuable work to do.
+Look at your past week, your past month… have you properly prioritized that performance improvement?
+If not, perhaps you have some very valuable work to do!